Traffic-Light-Optimization/traffic-light-optimization/Multi_agent/readme.md

 - Remember to select with model you want to simulate

 # Plot graphs
+- results are saved in the subplots.pdf file
+## Summary of how the model improves over multi-episodes
+- python plot.py -f ./results/train/results-Parallel-PPO_conn1
+## Look at a specific episode
 - python plot.py -f ./results/train/results-Parallel-PPO_conn1_ep2
-- results are saved in the subplots.pdf file